 The $96.1 million comes from an account established in 1999, when the federal government ordered Missouri to pay the district $180 million over 10 years as a settlement of a historic desegregation lawsuit, Liddell vs. Board of Education.

 The money, held in escrow, was to ensure the district had facilities equivalent to those in other school districts and could be spent only on buying land and constructing schools.
 For years, the district has argued for a broader use of the funds.

 "School is more than bricks and mortar," William Douthit, attorney for the Liddell plaintiffs, said.

 For years, the district has borrowed against the fund for operations.
 The new agreement absolves the district of what it owes to the fund, plus pays off $19.4 million of additional district debt.
 It also allows $40.2 million to be spent on eight areas.

 About half the money will allow expansion of early childhood education to 25 additional classrooms, while offering before- and after-care for preschoolers at 30 sites.
 Additional funds are for things such as busing to magnet schools, training and mentoring for principals and teachers, and technology upgrades.

-“We count this as a win and not part of an ongoing battle,” said Michael Liddell, whose mother, the late Minnie Liddell, filed the landmark lawsuit in 1972, joining the parents of five black students in arguing their schools were inferior to those in white neighborhoods.
+"We count this as a win and not part of an ongoing battle," said Michael Liddell, whose mother, the late Minnie Liddell, filed the landmark lawsuit in 1972, joining the parents of five black students in arguing that their schools were inferior to those in white neighborhoods.